wmgeolab/geolabWeb/_posts/news/externalLinks/externalReports/2021-06-01-BRI-Hydropower-Bolivia.md

 ---
 #Title of Linked Article
-title: "China’s BRI in Latin America: Case Study – Hydropower in Bolivia"
+title: "Hydropower in Bolivia - Monitoring Chinese Activities from Space"

 #A very (very!) short excerpt of your article.
 No more than one sentence, optimally less than 10 words.
 excerpt: "This Tearline article examines evidence of six Chinese BRI hydroelectric power projects in Bolivia."